 Jumping into something new is scary when you don’t have all of the facts.
 That’s exactly why choosing a career is so challenging.
 It’s not like you can just spend a few years in school, try out a job for a bit and jump to another if you don’t like it—well, at least not without more education and training.

-It’s not easy to get a clear picture of a career without speaking to those who’ve walked the walk.
+What is it like to be a nurse?
+It’s not easy to get a clear picture of this career without speaking to those who’ve walked the walk.
 So to help, we rounded up nursing experts to tell you what they wish they’d known BEFORE becoming an RN.

 Read their advice and find out a few lessons they learned along the way.

 “What surprised me the most when I began working as an RN is the level of autonomy that you experience—even as a new graduate nurse,” says Sarah Pruitt, RN and manager of clinical operations at Advocate Christ Medical Center.
 “A lot of people mistakenly believe that nurses are there to follow whatever orders the doctors give us.
 While we also do that, nurses must also thoroughly assess a patient or situation, critically think and then implement the plan of care.”

 This skill is so important that the Bureau of Labor Statistics (BLS) highlights critical thinking as the most important skill RNs need for the job.1 “You will probably feel unprepared, but will soon realize that you actually know more than you think you do,” Pruitt says.

 2. You can find day shifts—even as a new nurse